Michelle Bachelet: Economy

 Bachelet was widely credited for resisting calls from politicians within her own coalition to spend the country's huge copper revenues to close the income gap.
 Instead in 2007 she created the Economic and Social Stabilization Fund, a sovereign wealth fund which accumulates fiscal surpluses above 1% of GDP.
 This allowed her to finance new social policies and provide economic stimulus packages when the 2008 financial crisis hit the country.

-During her four years in office, the economy grew at an average rate of 3.3% per year (2.3% on per capita basis), reaching a high of 5.7% in 2006 and a low of −1.0% in 2009 due to the global financial crisis.
+During her four years in office, the economy grew at an average rate of 3.3% per year (2.3% on per capita basis), reaching a high of 5.7% in 2006 and a low of −1.0% in 2009 due to the 2008 financial crisis.
 The real minimum wage increased an average of 2% per year, the lowest increase of any president since 1990, while unemployment hovered between 7 and 8% for the first three years, then rose to nearly 11% during 2009.
 Inflation averaged 4.5% per year, reaching close to 9% in 2008 due to rising food prices.
 Absolute poverty fell from 13.7% in November 2006 to 11.5% in November 2009.

 Political issues

 Bachelet began her term with an unprecedented absolute majority in both chambers of Congress.
 Prior to the elimination of appointed senators in the 2005 constitutional reforms, the CPD had never held a majority in the Senate.
 However, she was soon met with internal opposition from several discontented lawmakers in both chambers of Congress, known as díscolos ("disobedient", "ungovernable").
-This opposition jeopardized the coalition's fragile and historic congressional majority on a number of key executive-sponsored bills during much of her first two years in office and forced Bachelet to negotiate with a right-wing opposition that she perceived as "obstructionist."
+This opposition jeopardized the coalition's fragile and historic congressional majority on a number of key executive-sponsored bills during much of her first two years in office and forced Bachelet to negotiate with a right-wing opposition that she perceived as "obstructionist".
 By 2007, the CPD had lost its absolute majority in both chambers of Congress as several senators and deputies from the coalition became independent.

 In December 2006, Pinochet died.
 Bachelet decided not to grant him a state funeral, an honour bestowed upon constitutionally elected Chilean presidents, but a military funeral as former commander-in-chief of the Army appointed by President Salvador Allende.
 She also refused to declare an official national day of mourning, but did authorize flags at military barracks to fly at half staff.
 Pinochet's coffin was also allowed to be draped in a Chilean flag.
-Bachelet did not attend his funeral, saying it would be "a violation of [her] conscience," and sent Defense Minister Vivianne Blanlot instead.
+Bachelet did not attend his funeral, saying it would be "a violation of [her] conscience", and sent Defense Minister Vivianne Blanlot instead.

 In April 2008, Bachelet's Education Minister, Yasna Provoste, was impeached by Congress for her handling of a scandal involving mismanagement of school subsidies.
 Her conviction was the first for a sitting minister in 36 years.